kpchoy/Study-Guide-Notes-/javascript/js_general.md

 ------
 # this
 - when is the value of `this` evaluated?
-  - the value of `this` is evaluate during the run-time. can be anything
+  - the value of `this` is evaluate during the run-time
+  - this evaluates the value of the ThisBinding of the current execution context
 - How does `use strict` affect the value of `this`?
   - `this` in an anonymous function is is undefined when using strict
 - without `use strict`, what is the value of `this` inside a named or anonymous function?
   - in non-strict mode value of `this` will be the global  object
 - what is the value of `this` in method style syntax?
   - to access an object, a method can use `this` keyword.
+- refers to context
+- bind will pass context to first parameter

 ---